PacktPublishing/Architecting-AWS-with-Terraform/README.md

-# Mastering-Terraform-on-AWS
+# Architecting-AWS-with-Terraform
-Mastering Terraform on AWS, published by Packt
+Architecting AWS with Terraform, published by Packt